djyt/mmlr/siMMpLified/siMMpLified readme.txt

 So, how does this look using a real OR tune (Passing Breeze) as an example :-

 ; master tune header
-PassingBreeze:			defw	PassingBreezeTrackHeaders	; pointer to track headers
+PassingBreeze:			defw	PassingBreezeTrackHeaders	; pointer to number of tracks and track headers
 				defw	PassingBreezeTLAdjustments	; pointer to TL adjustment lookups ($6997) defw	PassingBreezeKeyFractions	; pointer to key fractions lookups ($6997) defw	PassingBreezeFMPatchData	; pointer to FM patch data

-				defb	13				; number of tracks in this tune
+PassingBreezeTrackHeaders:	defb	13				; number of tracks in this tune

 ; track header pointers
-PassingBreezeTrackHeaders:	defw	PBfmTrack0header		; pointer to FM track 0 header
+				defw	PBfmTrack0header		; pointer to FM track 0 header
 				defw	PBfmTrack1header
 				defw	PBfmTrack2header
 				defw	PBfmTrack3header